vmetodiev/Templates/shell_agruments_template/README.md

-# Templates

-Bash template with arguments for general usage
+- Bash template with arguments for general usage -

 Example usage and results: